 Even as we anxiously refresh our mailbox waiting for the inalienable admission offer from our dream institution, we have to simultaneously deal with the question of funding these expensive courses!
 Isn’t it?
-A barebones simplification for an education loan is, ‘funds offered by financial institutions to meritorious students so that they can pursue their basic or higher education, in India or abroad’.
+A simplification for an education loan is, ‘funds offered by financial institutions to meritorious students so that they can pursue their basic or higher education, in India or abroad’.
 Although there are various education loan parameters before one receives a loan.

-So, here is a dummy’s guide to all must know about before availing an education loan: As the educational expenses are soaring, both public sector and private sector banks offer education loans.
+So, here is a dummy’s guide to all you should know about before availing an education loan: As the educational expenses are soaring, both public sector and private sector banks offer education loans.
 State Bank of India is the pioneer in the education loan segment.
 It started offering education loans from 1995 and thereafter many banks followed in its footsteps.

 Before sanctioning the loan, there are various education loan parameters considered.
 For instance, banks look for the viability of the borrower by having personal discussions with the student, family’s assets and annual income, the type of course and reputation of the institute.